 “Across the first half, we saw the reality of rising living costs across the US - with home prices, groceries, gas, and public transportation becoming increasingly expensive.” said Coral Bamgboye with the recruitment firm Robert Walters United States.
-“Now more than ever, employees are relying on their salaries and job security to ensure they stay afloat – but with 7% more women than men stating that they live to paycheck to paycheck with no disposable income, it’s evident that men have an unfair advantage in living in the current economy.”
+“Now more than ever, employees are relying on their salaries and job security to ensure they stay afloat – but with 7% more women than men stating that they live to pay cheque to pay cheque with no disposable income, it’s evident that men have an unfair advantage in living in the current economy.”

 Another factor that plays in the pay-wage is gender.
 Women have historically made less than a man in the same career field.
 Again, this does not include all fields and industries and is a general overview of the economic comparison between genders.
 In the United States, women make almost 8,000 dollars less than men in the corporate world, according to a Zippia research study.
 Zippia broke it down into five categories: self-employed, state jobs, federal jobs, private jobs, and non-profit.
 In every one, women make almost 11,000 less than their male counterparts.

 “The gender pay gap has been prevalent for as long as the modern economy has and because of this, women should be supported by their employers in a way that makes them feel comfortable and confident when it comes to salary negotiation,” Bamgboye said